What is this extra level of security I’m being asked to complete?

 If you’re not given the option of enrolling or being reminded of your password in the pop up on the PayPal payment page, you’ll need to contact your bank.

-Do others payment service providers require this 3D-Secure?
+Do other payment service providers require this 3D-Secure?

-Yes, all Payment Service Providers (PSPs) in the EU are expected to support and enforce 3D-Secure by August 1 2015 per European regulations.
+Yes, all Payment Service Providers (PSPs) in the EU are expected to support and enforce 3D-Secure by August 1 2015.